cotsog/esp-new-sdk/README.md

 To rebuild one of the above parts it should be enough to
 - first delete the associated build directory (e.g. esp-new-sdk/src/binutils-2.2.9/build-Cygwin)
-- additional delete the corresponding file <.installed-xxx> in the directory xtensa-lx106-elf
+- additional delete the corresponding file <.installed-xxx> in the directory 'xtensa-lx106-elf'
+- for math libraries delete <.installed-xxx> in the directory 'math_libs'